Blendify/blender-manual/blender_docs/manual/animation/drivers.rst

 Since it's quite easy for bone.L and bone.R to be in positions that indicate conflicting values for Key1 there will be times when the bones do not line up with the tops of their respective stacks.
-If the driver for Key1 were to use Average or Minimum instead of Maximum to determine the value of the shape key then "conflicts" between bone.L and bone.R would be resolved differently.
-You will chose according to the needs of your animation.
+If the driver for Key1 was to use Average or Minimum instead of Maximum to determine the value of the shape key then "conflicts" between bone.L and bone.R would be resolved differently.
+You will choose according to the needs of your animation.

 Troubleshooting
 ===============

-Some common problems people may run in to when using drivers.
+Some common problems people may run into when using drivers.

 Scripted Expression